 Before we get started on discussing this topic in a major way, we’d like to make sure you understand what we’re referring to.
 We are not discussing cutting off your cat’s tail and eating the thing.
-Rather, we’re discussing the cattail plant.
+Rather, we’re discussing the cattail plant (Typha latifolia).

 Truth be told, there are many plants that humans can eat.
-Of course, they are not all technically edible.
+Of course, they are not all technically edible plants.

-But, can you eat cattails?
-Actually, cattails are edible.
-In fact, most of the cattail is okay to eat.
+Cattails are edible.
+In fact, most of the cattail is okay to eat making it an excellent wild edible in a survival situation.
 The roots are the most popular part people go for, but there is a fiber section surrounding it that must be removed.

-You can also eat the roots raw at that point, but many will tell you they are best eaten once cooked over a fire.
+You can also eat cattail root raw at that point, but many will tell you they are best eaten once cooked over a fire.
 The roots can cause some people to have a stomach ache when eaten raw, so we’d recommend doing that.

-As we mentioned already, the roots are pretty safe to eat.
+As we mentioned already, cattail root is pretty safe to eat.
 Also called Rhizomes, they are actually harvestable throughout a given year.
 Many will say they are best in the Fall and Winter, but they can be found all over the place during the Spring & Summer too.

 Cattails, like potatoes, are starch food.
 However, they are actually useful to grow for eating purpose over potatoes truthfully.
 They produce more starch per acre than potatoes and even yams!

 You can eat them like corn on the cob.
 As long as you pick them in the Spring, they will likely be green and hidden in leaves.
 This is the perfect time to boil them until they are heated thoroughly.
 Many like to eat them with butter just like corn too!